muffinista/chatterbot/README.markdown

 ```

-Blacklists
+Blocklists
 ----------

 Not everyone wants to hear from your bot.
 To keep annoyances to a
-minimum, Chatterbot has a simple blacklist tool.
+minimum, Chatterbot has a simple blocklist tool.
 Using it is as simple as:

-    blacklist "mean_user, private_user"
+    blocklist "mean_user, private_user"

 You should really respect the wishes of users who don't want to hear
-from your bot, and add them to your blacklist whenever requested.
+from your bot, and add them to your blocklist whenever requested.

 There's also an 'exclude' method which can be used to add
 words/phrases you might want to ignore -- for example, if you wanted